Quantum Phase Sensitivity with Generalized Coherent States Based on Deformed su(1,1) and Heisenberg Algebras

 \baselineskip=18pt We investigate the phase sensitivity of a Mach–Zehnder interferometer using a special class of generalized coherent states constructed from generalized Heisenberg and deformed $su(1,1)$ algebras.
 These states, derived from a perturbed harmonic oscillator with a four-parameter deformed spectrum, provide enhanced tunability and nonclassical features.
-The quantum Fisher information and its associated quantum Cramér-Rao bound are used to define the fundamental precision limits in phase estimation.
+The quantum Fisher information and its associated quantum Cramér-Rao bound are computed to define the fundamental precision limits in phase estimation.
 We analyze the phase sensitivity under three realistic detection methods: difference intensity detection, single-mode intensity detection, and balanced homodyne detection.
 The performance of each method is compared with the quantum Cramér–Rao bound to evaluate their optimality.
-Our results demonstrate that, for suitable parameter regimes, these generalized coherent states enable phase sensitivities approaching the quantum limit, offering a flexible framework for precision quantum metrology.
+Our results demonstrate that, for suitable parameter regimes, these generalized coherent states enable phase sensitivities approaching the quantum limit.
+This offers a flexible framework for precision quantum metrology and potential applications in quantum-enhanced sensing.

 \textbf{Keywords}: Quantum Fisher information; Mach–Zehnder interferometer; Generalized $su(1,1)$ algebra; Generalized Heisenberg algebra; Phase estimation; Detection schemes.